-- iv. include documentation on the consequences of system, subsystem and equipment failures and degradations; - v. include measures to control the probability of failures and degradations; and - vi. include adequate backup facilities and/or procedures in the event of a system failure or degradation; and - 3.
-Licensing and training issues to ensure that: - 3.1 controllers are adequately trained and properly licensed with valid ratings; - 3.2 controller competency is maintained by adequate and appropriate refresher training, including the handling of aircraft emergencies and operations under conditions with failed and degraded facilities and systems; - 3.3 controllers, where the ATC unit/control sector is staffed by teams, are provided relevant and adequate training in order to ensure efficient teamwork; - 3.4 the implementation of new or amended procedures, and new or updated communications, surveillance and other - safety significant systems and equipment is preceded by appropriate training and instruction; - 3.5 controller competency in the English language is satisfactory in relation to providing ATS to international air traffic; and - 3.6 standard phraseology is used.
+- iii. provide for the timely and appropriate detection and warning of system failures and degradations; - iv. include documentation on the consequences of system, subsystem and equipment failures and degradations; - v. include measures to control the probability of failures and degradations; and - vi. include adequate backup facilities and/or procedures in the event of a system failure or degradation; and - 3.
+Licensing and training issues to ensure that: - 3.1 controllers are adequately trained and properly licensed with valid ratings;

+3.2 controller competency is maintained by adequate and appropriate refresher training, including the handling of aircraft emergencies and operations under conditions with failed and degraded facilities and systems;

+3.3 controllers, where the ATC unit/control sector is staffed by teams, are provided relevant and adequate training in order to ensure efficient teamwork;

+3.4 the implementation of new or amended procedures, and new or updated communications, surveillance and other safety significant systems and equipment is preceded by appropriate training and instruction;

+3.5 controller competency in the English language is satisfactory in relation to providing ATS to international air traffic; and

+3.6 standard phraseology is used.